open-contracting-extensions/ocds_selectionCriteria_extension/README.md

 If you are using the [Lots extension](https://extensions.open-contracting.org/en/extensions/lots/master/), [follow its guidance](https://extensions.open-contracting.org/en/extensions/lots/master/#usage) on whether to use `tender.lots` fields or `tender` fields.

+This extension must be used with the [Award criteria breakdown](https://extensions.open-contracting.org/en/extensions/awardCriteria/master/) extension.

 If your data closely follows the [Core Criterion and Core Evidence Vocabulary (CCCEV)](https://semiceu.github.io/CCCEV/), consider the [Requirements](https://extensions.open-contracting.org/en/extensions/requirements/master/) extension.

 ## Legal context